Cabin Fever, otherwise known as boredom, can manifest itself in such destructive behaviors as digging, shredding things, and self-mutilation.

 Hide and seek.
 Hide somewhere in your house and then call the dog.
-If you hide in a closet, it will be extra tricky for him to find you.
-When he looks in the room, doesn’t see you, and turns around to check the other end of the house, call his name again.
-When he finds you, give him a big hug and a cookie.
+If you hide in a closet, it will be extra tricky for your dog to find you.
+When he looks in a room but doesn’t see you, call his name again.
+When he finds you, give him a big hug and loads of praise.

 Most dogs love to run and race around, and if you can incorporate that into a game which also stimulates the mind, you are getting two for the price of one.